RemmyDev/Mob-Generator/README.md

   Each mob sends a color-coded MQTT message to control an RGB LED strip.

 - **Modular Flow**:
-  Built for expandability—easy to add new mobs, commands, or MQTT behaviors.
+  Easy to add new mobs, commands, or MQTT behaviors.

 ---